Work culture has changed substantially in the last few decades, and workers are starting to feel disillusioned with their 9-5 jobs.

 As a Millennial, you have the advantage of being exposed to these platforms from a fairly young age.
 Leverage that knowledge and upskill by learning the ins and outs of social media for business.
 While it’s quite a bit different from managing personal accounts, many Millennials pick up this skill quickly and manage to generate some good results for their organizations.

 If you can help a company master their social media presence, those skills could present new opportunities or even launch a whole new career for you.
-Many social media managers work on a freelance basis, owning their own businesses and working with several clients at a time.
+Many social media managers work on a freelance basis, owning their businesses, and working with several clients at a time.

 UX (User Experience) designers build a top-level, user-centered view of the experience of obtaining and using a product.
 By learning to think critically about why, how, and what a product is used for, Millennials can help an organization ensure their customer satisfaction.